Treat & Maintain

 Limping, favoring of the front leg, painful elbow, reduced range of motion.

-An abnormal orthopedic condition of the hip ball & socket joint.
+Hip dysplasia in bulldogs is an abnormal orthopedic condition of the hip ball and socket joint.
 The incongruity can lead to instability, worn-down cartilage, bone fragmentation, and chronic osteoarthritis.

-Limp, abnormal gate, pain & discomfort, noted by difficulty raising and/or climbing steps, running, and walking.
+Limp, abnormal gate, pain and discomfort, noted by difficulty raising and/or climbing steps, running, and walking.